chrisn20/2021-05-25-git/README.md

 Useful for additional documentation or information about the project

 ## branches
+Branches are useful for prototyping new code whilst preserving known last good versions of code in the main branch.
+Changes in the branch will only be visible in the branch until merged/pulled back into the main branch.
 - `git branch <BRANCH>` : create new branch called <BRANCH>
 - `git branch -a` : list all branches
 - `git branch -d <BRANCH>` : delete  <BRANCH>.
 Add -r flag for remote branches